-The award for Best Original Song went to Lady Gaga and Mark Ronson for “Shallow” from A Star is Born.
+The award for best Original Song went to “Shallow” from the film A Star is Born; music and lyrics by Lady Gaga, Mark Ronson, Anthony Rossomando and Andrew Wyatt.
 Gaga sang the song with actor-director Bradley Cooper while she played the piano.
 They make being together as a couple off-screen so believable.

 Queen Latifa presented.
 Jennifer Hudson sang, a couple of notes off-key but she still sounded and looked amazing.

 In his thank-you-cam acceptance speech for winning the award for Music (Original Score) for the film Black Panther, Ludwig Goransson thanked Baaba Maal and Kendrick Lamar.

 Achievement in Cinematography went to Alfonso Cuarón for Roma.
 Tyler Perry presented the award and thanked the Academy for showing it live.
 There was much controversy about cinematography and editing.
 The Academy planned to present the awards during commercials on television and all of it live on-stream but members of the industry like Guillermo del Torro spoke up and said the categories were integral to the business itself, resulting in the hashtag #PresentAll24.
 The Academy changed its mind and both categories were shown on TV on Sunday night.